 \subsection{Overview}

-We carefully distinguished between baseline models in our paper.
-Deep learning research for rehabilitation assessment remains a task with significant potential, yet reliable prior studies are still restrictive.
-Accordingly, we employed existing human-task deep learning models for performance comparison.
-The models listed in Table IV under the Recognition Model–FC layer category correspond to this approach.
-References \cite{13,42,43,44,45} were designed for recognition tasks.
-For assessment, their last softmax layers were replaced with fully connected layers.
-This is possible since both assessment and recognition rely on extracting qualitative information from human action data.
-Since human behavior is a high-level construct involving multiple modalities, several studies have explored multimodal deep learning rather than relying on a single modality.
-Kuang et al. proposed a hierarchical approach that separately learned position and orientation and then integrated them for joint representation.
+We carefully selected and categorized baseline models for comparison.
+Although deep learning–based rehabilitation assessment remains a promising research area, the number of well-validated prior studies is still limited.
+Accordingly, we adopted established human action recognition models as baselines.
+The models listed in Table IV under the Recognition Model–FC layer category correspond to this setting.
+The methods\cite{13,42,43,44,45} were originally designed for recognition tasks; for assessment, we replaced their softmax based classification heads with fully connected layers to perform score regression.
+This adaptation is feasible because both recognition and assessment rely on extracting discriminative features from human action data.
+Because human behavior is a high-level data that can be captured through multiple modalities, several studies have explored multimodal deep learning rather than relying on a single modality.
+For example, Kuang et al.\cite{41} proposed a hierarchical approach that separately learns position and orientation and then integrates them to form a joint representation.